themarcba/simple-rpg/README.md

 * Making it easier to create objects that can have an effect on other objects
 * Extended map to 10x10 so I can lay out a story
 * Added a tree class (which will be able to cut down with a tool)

+## 11/06/2019
+* Added new graphics
+* Can now add items to field for the player to pick up

+## 12/06/2019
+* Added "Body" that can be attached to a field (e.g. Tree).
+Different from Item is: It can't be picked up.
+* Moved tree from Item to Body

 # Install